15 Self-Regulation Techniques For Adults and Children, Psychologist Approved

 Affirmations like ‘I am getting better every day’ or ‘I can do this’ pushes you to perform at your best, even when you don’t want to do it.

-When you are lost from your path or wandering about what shall be done next, visualization techniques like vision board or rehearsals could be really helpful to regulate yourself.
+When you are lost from your path or wondering about what shall be done next, visualization techniques like vision boards or rehearsals could be really helpful to regulate yourself.

 5. Body Awareness & Sensations:

 It is important to include exercises in your schedule to clear out everyday stress.
 With that, you must keep in check how your body is reacting to different situations and sensations.
-It could be done with mindfulness only, so better keep yourself going with mind attentiveness.
+It could be done with mindfulness only, so better keep yourself going with mindfulness.

 6. Form Bedtime Routine: